 - Chicken (large cuts such as breast or leg quarters)

 For all of the exact measurements, go to the recipe card at the bottom of this post.
 You can either scroll down or click on the jump-to-recipe button beneath the title.

 How to Cook Chicken and Polenta

 Since all of the ingredients in this dish cook quickly, I like to get the polenta started first.
-Then I cook the chicken, add the veggies, cover it, and wait for everything to be done at the same time.
+Then I cook the chicken, cover it, and wait for everything to be done at the same time.